Report Summary: Medical Education and Research Costs (MERC) Annual Report on Program Implementation and Recommendations April 1998

 The MERC Advisory Committee has consistently recommended that MERC be funded from a broad-based, stable source of revenue, specifically general fund appropriations.
 This recommendation is consistent with the proposal the Commissioner submitted to the 1998 legislature for ongoing MERC funding from the general fund.

 In addition to this funding, the MERC Advisory Committee has expressed a commitment to pursue the inclusion of MERC as a recipient of a portion of any proceeds arising from Minnesota's litigation with the tobacco companies.
-The Governor has already stated his interest in having MERC share in any settlement or judgement proceeds, both for medical education activities as well as for medical research.
+The Governor has already stated his interest in having MERC share in any settlement or judgment proceeds, both for medical education activities as well as for medical research.

 The 1998 legislature indicated their continuing support of medical education in Minnesota by appropriating $10 million from the general fund for distribution in FY 1999 and increasing the Minnesota Department of Health's budget base by $5 million annually beginning in FY 2000.
 The legislature also authorized the Department of Human Services to seek a federal match on these dollars.